aljazsim/vs-code-typescript-code-organizer/README.md

-# TypeScript Class Organizer for VS Code
+# TypeScript Code Organizer for VS Code

 VS Code extension for keeping your TypeScript code organized by grouping and ordering class members.